tangentsoft/mysqlpp/HACKERS.md

 begin work so that your changes are automatically sync'd to the main Fossil repository as you work, so you don't have to send bundles or patch files.
-We generally don't refuse such requests if you've already proven your ability to work well with the MySQL++ project.
+We generally don't refuse such requests if you've already proven your ability to work productively with the MySQL++ project.

 If you're making a patch against a MySQL++ distribution tarball, then you can generate a patch this way: